stac47/myroomies-cpp/backend/README.md

 ##### GET <root-uri>/user

-Retrieve the list of the users belonging to the logged user houseshare.
+Retrieve the list of the users belonging to the logged user's houseshare.
 If the logged user is 'admin', retrieve all the registered users.

 Reply example: